ironhack-labs/lab-ironbeers/README.md

 ### Iteration 3 - Beers _page_

-The next thing we will be working on is a page where we can present all the beers we will retrieve from the remote database.
+The next thing we will be working on is a page where we can present all the beers we will retrieve from the Beers API.
 This page will be rendered every time the user visits the `/beers` route.

 This leads us to the conclusion that in this step, we have two main focus areas: